WWE News: The Undertaker Is A Big Pussycat But He’ll Win ‘Royal Rumble’ 2017

 Even though The Undertaker’s participation, in the 2017 Royal Rumble, was only confirmed last week he has been installed as a very strong favorite to win the event.

-British bookmakers Paddy Power have installed the Undertaker as an “odds on” favorite to win the event.
+British bookmakers Paddy Power have installed the Undertaker as an “odds-on” favorite to win the event.
 A spokesman for the bookmaker said that more than a quarter of Royal Rumble bets were for an Undertaker win.

 “If you’re talking about who’ll be the last man standing, The Undertaker is a good bet in most scenarios.”

 Interestingly Braun Strowman has been installed as second favorite for the event.
 This may reflect the Abominable Strowman’s increasing popularity as WWE wrestling’s favorite heel.
-Of course, the bookmakers don’t always get it right, Paddy Power are offering odds of 500/1 on Donald Trump or Barack Obama winning the Royal Rumble.
+Of course, the bookmakers don’t always get it right, Paddy Power is offering odds of 500/1 on Donald Trump or Barack Obama winning the Royal Rumble.

 As much as the WWE universe would love to see Obama and Trump enter the Royal Rumble ring, very few fans would begrudge The Undertaker a win to crown a phenomenal career.